 Currently the safest way to irradiate diamonds is by using a machine known as a linear accelerator.
 This fires a pulsed beam of electrons at the diamond, which then disturbs the electrons of the diamond itself, causing them to be knocked loose and ‘captured’ by other atoms.
 The light absorbing structure of the gem is changed and, as a result, so is their color.
 This process is known as low energy electron bombardment.

 Exposure to electrons gives diamonds a greenish blue or blue color.
 In order to get the whole multitude of colors, irradiation is followed by heating to an extreme temperature of around 450 C/850 F and upwards.
 We call this ‘annealment’ as it is done in an oxygen-free environment.
 This causes the stones’ atomic structure to rearrange yet again, resulting in a range of new colors.
-Annealment is a process that mimics nature, since natural heating in the right environment can alter a diamond’s color as well.
+Irradiated color diamonds go through the annealment process, which mimics nature, since natural heating in the right environment can alter a diamond’s color as well.

 All our colors are manufactured using Irradiation - Aqua Blue, Sky Blue, Ocean Blue, Royal Blue, Pine Green, Ice Green, Emerald Green, Forest Green, Canary Yellow, Golden Yellow, Baby Pink, Rose Pink, Purple, Orangish Cognac & Reddish Cognac.